mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ## Things I'd like to understand next

 I'm happy with my first few days with Nix and NixOS.
+It's about what I expected from what I've heard.
+It seems like it can be incredibly powerful when used well, but it requires a lot of upfront investment and scavenging for information.

-I've just scratched the surface, so here are the things I'd like to learn about Nix next.
+I've only scratched the surface, so here are the things I'd like to learn about Nix next.

 ### Using VS Code Remote SSH on NixOS systems